sara-nl/researchclouddocs/docs/collaborative_organisations.rst

 3. On the list, choose the CO that you want to make visible in Research Cloud
 4. On the left-column menu, choose "Configuration"
 5. For every row in the table, click on "Reprovision all"
+6. Go to Research Cloud, to the profile page and press the "RELOAD COLLABORATIVE ORGANISATIONS"

 After the CO is created you can invite users into your CO from the SCZ user interface.